Exploring Possible Hidden Symptoms Of Anxiety And Depression

 • Trouble sleeping

-Conversely, panic disorder can be characterized by intense episodes of physical and neurological symptoms, known to many as panic attacks.
-Since the symptoms of panic disorder can mimic serious medical conditions, you may want to seek medical attention to ensure you’re physically healthy if you are unsure of your formal diagnosis.
-Typical symptoms of panic disorder can include:
+Conversely, panic disorder can be characterized by intense episodes of physical and neurological ailments, known to many as panic attacks.
+Since panic disorder can mimic serious medical conditions, you may want to seek medical attention to ensure you’re physically healthy if you are unsure of your formal diagnosis.
+Typical signs of panic disorder can include:

 • Racing heartbeat and chest pain